 The code is pretty simple, if you'd care to open the code view up in the IDE, you will see that the code file begins as follows:

-Following the imports, the namespace and class are defined and a default constructor added.
+Following the import, the class is defined and a default constructor added.

 Next up is the declaration of a structure used to contain the results returned from a request to geocode a physical address.